ryanklee/think-taink/docs/research_needs.md

    - Investigate the applicability of advanced model-free multiagent reinforcement learning techniques for complex strategic decision-making in our AI agents
    - Develop metrics and evaluation methods for assessing long-term learning and adaptation in dynamic, multi-agent scenarios
    - Create strategies for balancing stability and plasticity in AI agent learning across diverse domains
+   - Implement adaptive mesh refinement techniques using multi-agent reinforcement learning for dynamic environment modeling in our Experiment aggregate
+   - Develop full communication memory networks for enhanced team-level cooperation in our Agent entities
+   - Design and implement reward-sharing relational networks to promote emergent behaviors in our multi-agent system
+   - Create a framework for modeling complex multi-agent systems with emergent collective behaviors within our Experiment aggregate
+   - Investigate the application of adaptive bipartite event-triggered control strategies for heterogeneous multi-agent systems in our ExperimentRunner service

 6. [x] Integration techniques for large language models in multi-agent systems
    - Purpose: Address Problem Statement 6 (Advanced Natural Language Processing for AI Communication)